Yellow Network

 Atomic Swap

-An atomic swap is an exchange of cryptocurrencies from separate blockchains.
+An is an exchange of cryptocurrencies from separate blockchains.
 The swap is conducted between two entities without a third party's involvement.
 The idea is to remove centralized intermediaries like regulated exchanges and give token owners total control.

 Automated Market Making